Control & Treatment of Worms in Chickens

 - DO keep a clean coop.
 Don’t allow droppings to accumulate.
 Use of a droppings board underneath roosts catches the night’s droppings, keeping litter cleaner, longer and provides an opportunity to observe abnormalities such as worms.

 - DO keep stress to a minimum.
 Stress taxes a chicken’s immune system, allowing worms to capitalize on the reduced resistance.

 - DO provide flock with a sunny, well-drained yard.

 - DO rotate pasture/pens/yards periodically.
 Chickens raised month after month on the same area at higher risk for contracting illness, disease and parasites than properly pastured birds given access to clean ground regularly.

 - DO remove coop and pen litter & replace periodically to break parasites’ life-cycles.
 (I replace the sand in my coops and runs, which creates an inhospitable environment to parasites.
 When properly maintained, it is not necessary to regularly replace.)

 - DO contact your state Department of Agriculture Extension service poultry agent to discuss environmental specifics in your area and whether they lend themselves to a regular de-worming program and if so, what that should look like (contact information can be found HERE).

 Any time one chicken in a flock has a worm overload or is being treated for a suspected worm infestation, every member of the flock should be treated

-According to The Chicken Vet, “The best strategy is to control worms twice per year: once in the fall, and once in the spring.
+According to Dr. Mike, The Chicken Vet, “The best strategy is to control worms twice per year: once in the fall, and once in the spring.
 To keep resistance from developing, you should rotate 2 or 3 of them in a program.
 Use product A in the fall, Product B in the spring, Product C in the following spring….etc.”
 Dr. Mike Petrik, DVM, MSc